 In order to retain what you read, you must critically engage with the material.
 You can kick-off this process by asking yourself questions as you read, such as: what is the author trying to tell me?
 Research has shown that by being inquisitive about what we’re reading, we are activating our brain to encode the information.

 One strategy we like to use involves creating test questions and then searching for the answers in the textbook.
 Content comprehension has been linked to enhanced memory and fluent retrieval.
 Asking questions and engaging with the material is the first step on the road to succeeding with course assessments and assignments.

-To engage with your textbook, draw on these strategies endorsed by RRC’s very own coaches!
+To engage with your textbook, draw on these strategies endorsed by Red River College Polytechnic’s very own coaches!